RakhithJK/libretro-Lakka-LibreELEC-wiki/Troubleshooting-Lakka.md

 #### Option A: Copying from the terminal window

-1. Restart the `retroarch` service in 'verbose' mode with this command: `systemctl stop retroarch.service ; retroarch -v`.
+1. Restart the `retroarch` service in 'verbose' mode with this command:

+       systemctl stop retroarch.service ; retroarch -v

 2. Keep the terminal window open.
 After the service restarts, the system log will begin appearing in the window where it can be copy-pasted to another location.

 #### Option B: Creating a log file